Republicans agree to slow down the confirmation process of Trump's nominees

 "This new hearing schedule is a very good first step but we still have a ways to go," said Schumer in a statement.

 The hearing for billionaire businesswoman Betsy DeVos to be Education Secretary was originally scheduled to begin Wednesday but has been postponed until Jan.
-17. The confirmation hearing for Rep. Mike Pompeo to be director of the CIA has been delayed from Wednesday to Thursday because of incomplete paperwork.
+17. The confirmation hearing for Rep. Mike Pompeo to be director of the CIA has been delayed from Wednesday to Thursday.
+And the hearing of billionaire investor Wilbur Ross to be Commerce Secretary was rescheduled from Thursday to Wednesday, Jan.
+18.

 Related: Confirmation Hearings Highlight Pitfalls for Trump